adblockplus/infrastructure/README.md

 ### Start a VM

-For each manifest (i.e. each type of server), we have a preconfigured Vagrant VM.
+For each production server, we have a Vagrant VM with the same host name.

 To start the _server0_ VM: